jonathankeebler/jwt-kms/README.md

 # JWT-KMS

 Sign and validate JWT tokens using keys stored in the AWS Key Management Service (KMS).

+Feature Todo List:
+- <strike>Symmetric encryption (both parties have IAM access to KMS key)</strike>
+- Asymmetic encryption (only 1 party has IAM access to KMS key)

 ## Requirements
 - node.js 6+